 Healthy Gut.
 Slimmer You.
 Those words are used to describe Plexus Slim, a very popular weight loss and blood sugar lowering supplement.
 It's been several years since I first reviewed Plexus Slim (The Pink Drink).
 In that time, the ingredients have changed a bit.
 In this Plexus Slim review, I'll compare the ingredients in the original formula to what it contains now and also review the science on its ingredients.
 Along the way, I'll decipher its key ingredients, and try to shed light on side effects too.
 I dont work for any supplement company so this is not an Ambassador review.
 Let's see if Plexus Slim is right for you.
-For additional info, see the original plexus Slim review and the reviews of Plexus Accelerator Plus, Plexus Boost and Plexus ProBio5 and Joyome anti-wrinkle cream
+For additional info, see the original plexus Slim review and the reviews of Plexus Accelerator Plus, Plexus Boost and Plexus ProBio5 Joyome anti-wrinkle cream and Plexus Hunger Control

 Plexus Slim Benefits

 The Plexus website states the supplement works by providing the following benefits: